Sum2dou/sum2dou.github.io/_pages/about.md

 You can find my CV here: [cyw's Curriculum Vitae](../assets/Yiwen Chen's CV.pdf).

 In the long term, my research goal is to liberate AI productivity and democratize its application, ensuring that it serves a broader range of populations and real world applications in an equal, sustainable, and responsible manner.😊
+I also want to combine AI and art to make some creative things.
+I love science and art forever:)

 [Email](1202221491@cug.edu.cn) / [Github](https://github.com/sum2dou) // [CSDN](https://blog.csdn.net/weixin_45393580?spm=1000.2115.3001.5343)